-Description The subject examines and models effective contemporary classroom practice to develop students' pedagogical content knowledge in the teaching of junior secondary subjects in the Technological & Applied Studies (TAS) key learning area.
+Description The subject examines and models effective contemporary classroom practice to develop students' pedagogical content knowledge in the teaching of junior secondary subjects in the Aboriginal Studies.
 The specifics of the relevant NSW Education Standards Authority Years 7-10 syllabuses and links with the K-6 curriculum will be analysed and critiqued as will current Australian and NSW educational/curriculum policies and priorities.
-Emphasis will be placed on principles underlying TAS teaching to develop innovative lesson and unit planning, choose relevant data and contexts to create authentic assessment tasks and apply consistent feedback for student learning.
-Opportunities for investigation and discussion of current research particularly related to the development of applied and inquiry-based TAS learning will be presented.
+Emphasis will be placed on principles underlying Aboriginal Studies teaching to develop innovative lesson and unit planning, choose relevant data and contexts to create authentic assessment tasks and apply consistent feedback for student learning.